AliceThorn/classic-arcade-game---P4/README.md

 ## Getting Started

-To access the game go to http://
+To access the game go to https://alicethorn.github.io/classic-arcade-game---P4/ Game will start on page load
-Press the start button

 ### Prerequisites